 My name is Radu Luchian and I'm a Romanian designer and illustrator based in Munich, Germany.
-What started off years ago as just a branding project ended up being a full blown home brewery, allowing me to play with different recipes and experiment with various beer styles.
-With each batch brewed in small quantities, my beers are all named after songs from inspiring artists that have influenced me in one way or another.
-It might not be a lot, but music and art transcend cultural boundries, so this is my own tribute to the artists that have given so much through their music.
+What started off years ago as just a branding idea ended up turning into an actual brewing side project, allowing me to experiment with different recipes and beer styles.
+With each batch brewed in small quantities, my beers feature unique hand illustrated labels and are named after inspiring songs that have influenced me.
+It might not be a lot, but music and art transcend cultural boundries, so this is my own tribute to those artists.

 Hopsylvania started off in early January 2016, when I sketched out a very rough draft of what would later become my iconic hops bat logo.
 Throughout the following year I continued to iterate on that design while also testing the waters of a potential home brewing hobby.
 I started off with a couple of extract kits but somehow managed to get both of those beers wrong.
 They were sour, off-flavour and barely drinkable.
 It almost seemed like I shouldn't even be doing this.
 But hey, at least I had the branding, right?
 Fed up with extract kits, I decided to switch to all-grain brewing and take on the challenge of actually producing my own custom beer from start to finish.
 After many, many hours of online research and DIY hacks I was finally able to brew my first proper beer, the "Dust N' Bones" pale ale.
 From that point on I gained an entirely new perspective on brewing which would forever change the way I look at beer.